 In the 1956 novel Diamonds Are Forever, Bond goes up against “The Spangled Mob”: a major diamond smuggling ring in America.
 On this journey, he meets Tiffany Case — a lady with a less-than-luxurious background in brothel ownership.
 Even so, named after the shop from which her deceased father bought perfume for her mother, there is more than a little luxury to this lover of Bond.

 Incidentally, she is also the only female character to whom Fleming assigns a watch: ‘a small square Cartier watch with a black strap’.
 Of course, the most obvious choice of model would be the inimitable and truly stunning Cartier Tank.
-With youthful simplicity and a much more elegant demeanour than the Rolex worn by Bond, the Tank seems a delightful choice for someone as involved in a landscape of casinos and diamonds.
+With youthful simplicity and a much more elegant demeanour than the Rolex worn by Bond, the Tank seems a delightful choice for a lady involved in a landscape of casinos and diamonds.

 Donald Grant: A Complicated Watch for a Complicated Man

 Appearing from the very beginning of From Russia, with Love (1957), Donald Grant was an unusual villain.
 Originally a Briton with severe psychiatric issues, he was enlisted by SMERSH as a ferociously brutal assassin.
-Within the first few pages, we are introduced to this mysterious man as naked and lying face down beside a swimming pool.
+Within the first few pages, we are introduced to this mysterious man naked and lying face down beside a swimming pool.
 Beside him rest a money clip stuffed with banknotes, a gold Dunhill lighter and a gold Fabergé cigarette case — all loot from previous kills.

 Most importantly for this article, there is also a watch.
-It is described as ‘a bulky golf wrist-watch on a well-used brown crocodile strap’.
+It is described as ‘a bulky gold wrist-watch on a well-used brown crocodile strap’.
 Most importantly, the description continues as the most complete description of all of the watches of the 007 books.

 Fleming continues: ‘It was a Girard-Perregaux model designed for people who like gadgets, and it had a sweep second-hand and two little windows in the face to tell the day of the month, and the month, and the phase of the moon.’.
 From this, we can be sure that Grant wore a gold triple-calendar Girard-Perregaux.
 Curiously, however, I have never seen a Girard-Perregaux from this period with these complications although I am certainly open to being shown one if such a watch existed.

 From this description, the choice of watch is an interesting one.
 In personality as in profession, Grant is presented as a brute and yet his watch, stolen from a victim, is a very elegant piece.
-The result is an ambiguous feel as the watch has a significant effect on out view of the character, something rare in these novels.
+The result is an ambiguous feel as the watch has a significant effect on our view of the character, something rare in these novels.

 Guiseppe Petacchi: The Ultimate Rolex

-Whilst undeniably short-lived and never a true opponent for Bond, Petacchi’s watch is one of the most memorable.
+Whilst undeniably short-lived and never a direct opponent for Bond, Petacchi’s watch is one of the most memorable.
 It captures a mix of Italian style and a need for mechanical reliability as the pilot which this character is.
 The watch chosen is ‘a solid gold Rolex Oyster Perpetual Chronometer on a flexible gold bracelet’.
 From this description, we can all picture the watch as is so often the case with the unique styling of a Rolex.

 Fleming’s Overall Picture of Watches of the 007 Novels